Roguelike Game in C++17

 as current setup is not ideal.

-Now we change main
+Now we change main function, replace player_x and player_y with player entity

 object, with same position values are before while also adding character and color